JumaJuiceTime/CairnHack/adventures/conversions/the-frozen-temple-of-glacier-peak.md

 - Converted from the original adventure by [Robin Fjärem](https://ialath.itch.io/).
 - Buy in [PDF](https://ialath.itch.io/frozen-temple-of-glacier-peak) or in [print](https://www.exaltedfuneral.com/collections/store-exclusive/products/the-frozen-temple-of-glacier-peak).
 - If not noted in this document, use the text as-is (example: currency, most items).
-- If damage is noted, it is usually taken from **STR** (or possibly **DEX**), not HP.
+- If damage is noted, it is usually taken from **STR** (or possibly **AGL**), not HP.
 - For any saves involving **CON** use **STR** instead.
-- Most Spells should be treated as spellbooks that require no roll to cast; targets typically do not dodge, with the exception of _Spring Scream_ (WIL to avoid effects).
+- Most Spells should be treated as spellbooks that require no roll to cast; targets typically do not dodge, with the exception of _Spring Scream_ (PRS to avoid effects).

 ## Items
 - The "Magical sword with a hilt made of white bone" from "In the Sack" (**#17**): Melee attacks against the holder are _impaired_.